Recovering from a Knee Injury: The Healing Power of Music Frequencies

 528 Hz – Often called the “Love Frequency,” it's linked to DNA repair and cellular healing.
 Many say it helps reduce physical pain and tension.

-396 Hz – Helps release feelings of fear, guilt, and trauma—common emotional responses after injury.
+396 Hz – Helps release feelings of fear, guilt, and trauma, which are common emotional responses after injury.

 174 Hz – One of the lowest Solfeggio frequencies, often used for pain relief and deep tissue healing.

-40 Hz – Backed by some neurological research, this frequency may support cognitive function and reduce inflammation.
+40 Hz – This frequency may support cognitive function and reduce inflammation, backed by some neurological research.

 1. Pain Relief

-Music can naturally reduce the perception of pain by releasing endorphins and lowering cortisol (the stress hormone).
-Calming frequencies can also shift your focus away from pain and promote a relaxation response in the body.
+Music can naturally reduce the perception of pain.
+It does this by releasing endorphins and lowering cortisol, the stress hormone.
+Calming frequencies can also shift your focus away from discomfort, promoting a relaxation response in the body.

 2. Improved Sleep

-Many people recovering from injury struggle with sleep due to discomfort.
+Many recovering from an injury struggle with sleep due to discomfort.
 Frequencies like 432 Hz or delta wave binaural beats (1–4 Hz) promote deep, restorative sleep by slowing down brain activity.

 3. Stress and Anxiety Reduction

-Knee injuries can trigger mental health struggles like depression or anxiety, especially if your mobility and independence are affected.
+Knee injuries can trigger mental health struggles like depression or anxiety.
+This is especially true if your mobility and independence are affected.
 Playing calming frequency music can help regulate your mood and bring emotional balance.

 4. Motivation for Rehab